danchoi/jsontsv/README.md

 # jsontsv

-Transform JSON into tab-separated line-oriented output, a more convenient format for downstream proessing with Unix tools like `grep` and `awk`.
+Transforms JSON objects into tab-separated line-oriented output, which is more convenient for downstream proessing with Unix tools like `grep` and `awk`.

 ## Synopsis